The first PQVM-native, post-quantum L1.

 Validator stake

-wPoA stake-weighted proposer selection; slash conditions cover double-sign and equivocation (live since v0.17).
+WPoA stake-weighted proposer selection; slash conditions cover double-sign and equivocation (live since v0.17).

 Aggregator bond